amnindersinghk/object-oriented-svg-logo-maker/README.md

 - GitHub Link: https://github.com/amnindersinghk/object-oriented-svg-logo-maker

-Note: Got assistance from Cuitlahuac Hernandez from class and used chatgpt and google for questions.
+Note: Got assistance from Cuitlahuac Hernandez and Ahmed Danawi from class and google for questions.